coffeebeats/gdenv/README.md

 > ❕ **NOTE:** The instructions below provide `bash`-specific commands for a _Linux_-based system.
 While these won't work in _PowerShell_, the process will be similar.

-TODO: These instructions are missing how to install the `godot` shim itself.

 1. Download a prebuilt binary from the corresponding GitHub release.

     ```sh